 Frank Westcombe's third son Ronald Elliott, joined the company.
 They were a listed Exhibitor at the British Industries Fair as, Manufacturers of Clocks, including Clock Cases and Clock Movements for all purposes specially made for export to all parts of the world.
 Clocks in lacquer and fancy woods, with Chimes.
 Reproductions.

 Elliott's started to produce clocks for the armed forces when war was declared in 1939, together with test gear and apparatus for the Rolls Royce engines used in the RAF planes.

-Incendiary bombs hit the factory during 1943 on two occasions but production was not seriously affected.
+Incendiary bombs hit the factory in 1943 on two occasions but production was not seriously affected.

 Frank Elliott died at the age of 69 and his son Horace Elliott assumed the role of Managing Director, whilst Leonard controlled sales from a showroom in Hatton Garden.

-Listed as Exhibitor at the British Industries Fair as Manufacturers of Fine Quality Clocks, Bracket Chiming and Striking Clocks, Eight-day Lever Timepieces, Wall Clocks.
-Antique Reproductions a speciality.
+Listed as Exhibitor at the British Industries Fair as a manufacturer of Fine Quality Clocks, Bracket Chiming and Striking Clocks, Eight-day Lever Timepieces, and Wall Clocks.
+Antique Reproductions are a speciality.